codelation/codelation-cli/README.md

 **3. Update the Formula with the new SHA, URL, and version**

-The SHA and Version are all included in the output of the command. https://github.com/codelation/homebrew-tools/blob/master/codelation-cli.rb
+The SHA and Version are all included in the output of the command.
+Add the data here: https://github.com/codelation/homebrew-tools/blob/master/codelation-cli.rb

 ### Manually Build (Without the build tool)